glFusion/birthdays/README.md

 ## Functionality
 * Displays birthday records for members for a selected month or for all months.
 * Shows a block listing member birthdays for the current and upcoming months.
+* Shows a block with birthdays by week.
+Edit the &quot;birthdays_week&quot block and provide the number of weeks as a function argument.
 * Birthday Editing is done via the Account Settings.
 A &quot;Birthday&quot;
 field is shown under the &quot;About You&quot; tab.
 * Display a &quot;Happy Birthday&quot; message when a user logs in on their birthday.